apache/nuttx/Documentation/components/filesystem/smartfs.rst

 for the smaller erase size; In the NuttX MTD layer it is called SUBSECTOR_ERASE.
 For FLASH devices that support the smaller erase size, this configuration item can be added to the underlying MTD driver, and SMART will use it.
-As of the writing of this README, only the drivers/mtd/m25px.c driver had support for SUBSECTOR_ERASE.
+As of the writing of this page, only the drivers/mtd/m25px.c driver had support for SUBSECTOR_ERASE.

 The BYTE_WRITE config option enables use of the underlying MTD driver's